pkt-cash/www.pkt.cash/how_to_mine.md

 PKT mining consists of two distinct stages, the first stage is known as *announcement mining*.
 Announcements are small 1KB proofs of some work having been done.
-Any miner who can then prove that they had the announcement in memory at the time they were mining is elligable for a discount on the amount of work which they need to do to mine a block.
+Any miner who can then prove that they had the announcement in memory at the time they were mining is eligible for a discount on the amount of work which they need to do to mine a block.
 Importantly, an announcement miner can optionally attach some additional *content* to an announcement which, due to it's value to block miners, is sure to be spread far and wide.